-There is little doubt that Modern and Contemporary sculpture play a significant role in the collection, and by extension, the persona of the Snite Museum of Art.
-The collections of both Ivan Meštrović and George Rickey have played definitive roles.
-Against this backdrop, the Museum is pleased to announce the gift of a major sculpture by Clement Meadmore – one of the most compelling and eagerly sought public sculptors of the second half of the 20th century.
+There is little doubt that Modern and Contemporary sculpture play a significant role in the collection, and by extension, the persona of the Snite Museum of Art: the collections of both Ivan Meštrović and George Rickey have played definitive roles.
+Against this backdrop, the Museum is pleased to announce the gift of a major sculpture by Clement Meadmore, one of the most compelling and eagerly sought public sculptors of the second half of the twentieth century.

 Meadmore is most widely celebrated for his bold statements based on a vocabulary of geometry with a strong emphasis on crisp linear contours and broad planes.
-Whether working in aluminum, steel, or bronze, he most frequently finished his sculptures with a black patina.
-For all of the aforementioned, he can be seen in the ambiance of Minimalism.
+Whether working in aluminum, steel, or bronze, he most frequently finished his sculptures with a black patina and, for these qualities, he can be seen in the ambiance of Minimalism.
 However, his introduction of movement and frequent use of curved forms celebrate his affection for the visual energy of Abstract Expressionism.